isabella232/primetime.en/help/android-1.4-reference-implementation/build-custom-ui.md

 # Build a custom user interface{#build-a-custom-user-interface}

-You can easily build a custom user interface based on the reference implementation framework.
+You can build a custom user interface based on the reference implementation framework.

 The UI components of the following features are already integrated: